How To Renew and Redistribute Certificates

 If you do not see this response, double-check all your steps up to this point: are you working in the correct path?
 Do you have the proper certificate? and so on.
 See Getting Support for information about how to contact Cloudera Support and to find out about other sources of help if you cannot successfully import the certificates.

-Replacing Certificates After Cluster Failure
+Replacing Certificates After a Certificate Expires